The History of HTAV

 The aims of the Victorian Historical Association (VHA) were articulated in the organisation's first Bulletin, published in October 1959.
 'This association of school and university history teachers is concerned to provide history teachers with a forum in which they can discuss professional matters.
 To this end it holds a number of meetings throughout the school year, sponsors lectures, discussions, film nights and displays.'

 Agora, the Association's journal, first appeared nearly a decade later.
 The opening sentence declared 'Whether we like it or not History as a subject in the schools appears to be under attack.
 But why?...'
 This first issue contained articles by Wes Blackmore, then the Senior History Master at Yarra Valley Church of England Grammar School, Professor N.D.
 Harper and Lloyd Evans.
-Agora underwent a number of changes in format over the next forty-odd years before it became the glossy journal, complete with peer reviewed section, that we recognise today.
+Agora underwent a number of changes in format over the next forty-odd years before it became the glossy journal that we recognise today.

 The publishing activities of the Association expanded through the late 1960s.
 In 1967 it produced two regular publications, Historian and Agora.
 Two years later these were to be joined by a third, the Journal of History for Senior Students, which was edited by Don Gibb.